Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

 - 4th argument: A string, the texture of the unscraped item
 - *Optional 5th argument*: An [ItemStackProviderJS]({% link kubejs_tfc/1.20.1/bindings.md %}#item-stack-provider), an optional extra drop, only applicable to TFC 3.1.3-beta and above

+{: .notice #scraping-ingredient-tag }
+In order to actually place an item on a log to scrape it, it must have the `tfc:scrapable` item tag

 ### Example

 ```js